 7. Wedding photographs

 You can sell a person almost anything if you tell them it’s for a wedding — and indeed, the business of aerial wedding coverage is growing.
 Typically, aerial shots are taken in addition to traditional wedding photos, adding a better sense of the setting, particularly for an outdoor or destination wedding.

 You might be able to subcontract with a videographer or photographer to give them wide shots and fun images that they can’t get from the ground.

 8. Public service

 There are other ways to make an important contribution with your drone, such as aiding with search and rescue.
-In the aftermath of a disaster, a drone can zip in and out of dangerous areas, helping guide rescue crews toward people in peril and away from unsafe structures.
-One drone operator in Wisconsin even used his to help find a man with dementia who’d wandered off.
+In the aftermath of a disaster, a drone can zip into and out of dangerous areas, helping guide crews toward people in peril and away from unsafe structures.

 Are you intrigued by drones and their money-making prospects?
 If you have one, how do you use it?
-Let us know in the comments or on our Facebook page.
+Let us know in the comments section below or on our Facebook page.

 Our Policy: We welcome relevant and respectful comments in order to foster healthy and informative discussions.
 All other comments may be removed.
 Comments with links are automatically held for moderation.